CodeIter/git-slice/README.md

 # Git repository slicer

-The slice.sh script provides a convenient way to push changes from specific files or directories in a Git repository to corresponding remote repositories using Git subtrees.
+The git-slice script provides a convenient way to push changes from specific files or directories in a Git repository to corresponding remote repositories using Git subtrees.

 ## Requirements